 Jeff Bezos, a name synonymous with innovation and e-commerce, didn't just stumble into success.
 His journey with Amazon began with a vision, a garage, and a burning desire to revolutionize how people buy and sell goods.
-It's a story of relentless pursuit, calculated risks, and an unwavering belief in the potential of the internet.
+And it's a story of relentless pursuit, calculated risks, and an unwavering belief in the potential of the internet.
 But how old was Bezos when he embarked on this monumental endeavor that would redefine the retail landscape?

 Main Subheading